Abiwax/CalChecker/README.md

 # CalChecker
-A simple food calorie checker app
+A simple food calorie checker application that allows users to search for Food calories and recipes alike.
+Allows user to select from previously searched items.

+To run application,
+Simply